Heathrow Terminal 5 Transit

-The Heathrow Terminal 5 Transit is an automated people mover system (APM) at London Heathrow Airport in the United Kingdom.
+The Heathrow Terminal 5 Transit is an automated people mover system (APM) operating at Heathrow Airport in London, England.
 It operates in the Heathrow Terminal 5 complex and conveys air passengers between the main airport terminal and its satellite buildings, Terminals 5B and 5C.

 History

 The Terminal 5 APM transit came into operation at the opening of Terminal 5 in 2008.
 It was the first ever deployment of the Innovia APM 200 vehicle.
 Initially the system had two stops, running between the main Terminal 5A and Terminal 5B, operated with two 3-car APM trains.
 In 2011, the line was extended to Terminal 5C and APM fleet was initially expanded to nine then later to ten vehicles.

 Route

 The Heathrow Terminal 5 APM vehicles run in a dual-lane tunnel totalling 0.67 km in length.
 The Transit System has three stations: the main Terminal 5A building (Gates A1-A23), Terminal 5B (Gates B32-B48), and Terminal 5C (Gates C52-C66).
 The people movers operate exclusively "airside", meaning that the system can only be accessed by passengers who have first passed through airport security.

 A completely separate personal rapid transit system, the London Heathrow Terminal 5 PRT, operates "landside" between the car parks and Terminal 5.